microsoft/Oryx/vsts/Readme.md

 -   'ci.yml':
     Pipeline which builds, tests and pushes build images and runtime images.
-    This pipeline, by default, gets triggered for check-ins into 'master' branch.
+    This pipeline, by default, gets triggered for check-ins into 'main' branch.
 	Also it has a scheduled build for releasing signed binaries to images on Saturday mornings.
 ### PlatformBinaries
 The pipelines for each platform to build and publish platform binaries to Azure Blob Storage.